RedisLabs/redislabs-docs/content/rc/changelog/january-2024.md

 Invoices for customers with Flexible and Annual subscriptions now include a breakdown of network data costs for the subscription.
 To download an invoice, go to the [Billing and Payments]({{<relref "/rc/billing-and-payments#download-invoice">}}) page on the [Redis Cloud console](https://app.redislabs.com/).

 Customers with Annual subscriptions can also find a breakdown of network data costs in the consumption report.

+## Deprecations

+- New and upgraded Fixed subscriptions are limited to one database per subscription.
+If you are on a legacy plan, you can add databases up to the plan limit.
+If you choose to upgrade your plan, you can keep your databases, but you will need to create a new subscription to add another database.